A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Shifted Laplacian multigrid for the elastic Helmholtz equation

-\paragraph{Summary of the method} To solve the elastic Helmholtz equation we first reformulate the system \eqref{eq:elasticHelmSystem} to an equivalent mixed formulation system \eqref{eq:elasticHelmReformulatedSystem}.
-In our multigrid cycles we use standard bilinear transfer operators that are suitable for face-based staggered discretization \cite{TOS01}.
-As relaxation we use red-black cell-wise relaxation with a damping parameter of 0.5.
+\paragraph{Summary of the multigrid method} To solve the elastic Helmholtz equation we first reformulate the system \eqref{eq:elasticHelmSystem} to an equivalent mixed formulation system \eqref{eq:elasticHelmReformulatedSystem}.
+In our multigrid cycles we use standard bilinear transfer operators that are suitable for face-based staggered discretization \cite{TOS01}, and the operators on the coarser grid are defined by Galerkin coarsening.
+As relaxation we use damped red-black cell-wise relaxation.
 The multigrid hierarchy is defined for a shifted version of \eqref{eq:elasticHelmReformulatedSystem}, which is added with the zero-padded shift matrix

 That is, the artificial attenuation that we add involves only the $\vec\bfu$ block, just as we would have done for the original formulation \eqref{eq:elasticHelmSystem}.
 The attenuation is not involved with the pressure variable resulting from the mixed formulation.
-Finally, the system \eqref{eq:elasticHelmReformulatedSystem} is solved using a Krylov method with a multigrid cycle for the shifted operator as a preconditioner.
+Finally, we solve the system \eqref{eq:elasticHelmReformulatedSystem} using a Krylov method preconditioned by a multigrid cycle for the shifted operator.

 \paragraph{The relation between the acoustic and elastic Helmholtz equations} As noted before, if $\mu=0$, then the elastic equation models only pressure waves.
 Interestingly, the formulation \eqref{eq:elasticHelmReformulatedSystem} encapsulates this.
-The pressure variable introduced in \eqref{eq:pressure} is in fact the same pressure waveform function that appears in the acoustic \eqref{eq:acousitcHelm}, up to a diagonal scaling.
+The pressure variable introduced in \eqref{eq:pressure} is in fact the same pressure waveform function that appears in the acoustic \eqref{eq:acousitcHelm}, up to a diagonal scaling, see Fig. \ref{fig:wavefields} for an example of a wavefield for a point source.
 Indeed, if we set $\mu=0$ and ignore the attenuation parameter $\bfgamma$ in \eqref{eq:elasticHelmMass}, then the Schur complement of \eqref{eq:elasticHelmReformulatedSystem} when eliminating the $\vec{\bfu}$ block ends up as a cell-centered discretization of \eqref{eq:acousitcHelm}.
-This means that if we have a problem that is part acoustic and part elastic we can formulate the problem using one discrete system \eqref{eq:elasticHelmReformulatedSystem}, but treat both parts separately using the conversions in \eqref{eq:pressure} and
+This means that if we have a problem that is part acoustic and part elastic we can formulate the problem using one discrete system \eqref{eq:elasticHelmReformulatedSystem}, but treat both parts separately using the definition of $\bfp$ in \eqref{eq:pressure} and the elimination of $\vec\bfu$ from the top block of \eqref{eq:elasticHelmReformulatedSystem}, namely,